ewendlick/text_to_speech_server/README.md

 The server also serves a webpage that makes sending the POST requests quick and easy, and is akin to a soundboard.

+# Suggested Use

+Convince someone gullible (kids work great for this!) that you've created an AI that is capable of answering questions.
+Have them hold a conversation with the speaker while you operate the project's dashboard from your mobile phone.
+Make sure you have the dashboard preconfigured with enough content, then eventually have it mention something very personal about the person.

+-or-

+Hide the system somewhere and set the volume to be very quiet, then occasionally send it requests to say gibberish.
+If anyone comments on it, deny hearing anything.
+This works especially well if you configure it to work from a outside your local area network so you can have the server say things when you aren't there (FYI: A+ alibi)

 # Setup
 This setup process assumes that you are using Linux and have already installed Node.js 10 or greater